mwaeckerlin/roundcube/README.md

 ### Database

 A database is required to store user configurations.
-By default, SQLite is used in `/var/tmp/sqlite.db`.
+By default, SQLite is used in `/usr/share/webapps/roundcube/db/sqlite.db`.
 Make sure, you store the database on a persistent volume.

 You have different options to connect to a database.
 I recommend using [mysql] must have been initialized with the environment variables `MYSQL_PASSWORD`, `MYSQL_USER` and `MYSQL_DATABASE`, which are then inherited and used by [mwaeckerlin/roundcube]

 #### MySQL

-You can link to a mysql database using `--link your-db-container:**mysql**`.
-Here it is important to name the database **`mysql`** (the text after the colon `:`).
+You can link to a mysql database using `--link your-db-container:mysql`.
+Here it is important to name the database `mysql` (the text after the colon `:`).
 Your [mysql] must be initialized with the environment variables below.

 Or you can connect to a local MySQL server (e.g. in docker swarm) using the following environment variables: